JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsAi/Video/Wan2GP/LORAS.md

-# Self Health® using WanGP — Loras Guide
+# JSopX™ using WanGP — Loras Guide

 Loras (Low-Rank Adaptations) allow you to customize video generation models by adding specific styles, characters, or effects to your videos.